appditto/natrium_wallet_flutter/README.md

 ## Have a question?

-If you need any help, please visit our (GITHUB_LINK_TBD).
-Feel free to file an issue if you do not manage to find any solution.
+If you need any help, feel free to file an issue if you do not manage to find a solution.

 ## License

-To be determined
+Natrium is released under the BSD-2 License

 ### Update translations: